petalorstem/100-days-of-code/log.md

 ### Day 0: November 8, 2021
 #####

-**Today's Progress**: Completed 45% of Basic Javascript on freecodecamps "javaScript Algorithms and Data Structure" Certification.
+**Today's Progress**: Completed 45% of Basic Javascript on freecodecamps "JavaScript Algorithms and Data Structure" Certification.
 I learnt about arrays, multidimentional arrays and how to access and modify them, push(), pop(), shift(), unshift(), how to write a function, how to call a function, how to pass arguments into a funtion and how to return a value from a function.

 **Thoughts:** I've lost the count for how many times I'm restarting the 100 days of code challenge but I'm not going to give up till I get consistent.
 We fall, we get up !
 Today's learning session was great.
 I always wanted to learn JavaScript and it feels nice to finally learn it.